gsksivesh/problem-solving-in-C/README.md

 #Permutations of a String
 Finding all the permutations of a String
--Permutations lexicographically
+- Permutations lexicographically
--Permutations without any order
+- Permutations without any order